makrai/notes/jurafsky19-slp2-ch15-unification.md

 `<S HEAD> = <VP HEAD>`

 * Converting these constraints into a feature structure
   * first creating top-level features for each of the parts of the CF rule, S , NP , and VP in this case
   * then add further components by following the path equations in the constrns
-* feature structure can be passed directly to our unification algorithm
 * states used to represent partial parses in the Earley chart
   * original states contain fields for
     * the context-free rule being used, the
     * position of the dot representing how much of the rule has been completed,
     *  positions of the beginning and end of the state, and a
-    * list of other states that represent the completed sub-parts of the state.
+    * list of other states that represent the completed sub-parts of the state
-  * add an additional field to contain the DAG representing the feature structure corresponding to the state
+  * add a field to contain the DAG representing the feature structure corresponding to the state
     * PREDICTOR: DAG will simply [be] retrieved from the rule For example, when PREDICTOR uses the above S rule to enter a state
       * the feature structure given above